 - Shorebirds - Shorebirds are birds commonly found along sandy or rocky shorelines, mudflats, and shallow waters.

 - Waterfowl - Birds with webbed feet for quatic environments, including ducks, geese, and swans.

-- Ecosystem - The balance within a community of organisms and their environment (food chain).
+- Ecosystem - The interaction between a community of organisms and their environment.

 - Farfield Environment - The large-scale effects of a device beyond those affecting the direct site.

 - Fish - Resident fish living near the device and migratory fish passing through the area.

 - Marine Mammals - A broad term that encompasses pinnipeds (seals, sea lions), cetaceans (dolphins, whales), and sea otters.

 - Nearfield Habitat - The physical environment surrounding a device.

 - Sea Turtles - Sea turtles commonly utilize sea currents and travel great distances.

 - Socio-economics - The effects on the local society and economy.